LANGDALE MOOR FIRE: Thursday August 28 2:50pm - A171 Whitby to Scarborough Road remains closed

 “We will have to make sure that we inspect it and do any necessary repairs before we reopen the road, but we want to do that in as timely manner as possible because we realise the significant disruption it causes having it closed.”

-North Yorkshire Council’s Facebook page detailed the following list of road closures at 2:50pm on Thursday afternoon:
+North Yorkshire Council’s Facebook page detailed the following list of road closures at 5pm on Thursday evening:

 • A171 Robin Hoods Bay turn to Cloughton - (C219 Sledgates to C77 Newlands Road)